Updated: Apr 28

 Sometimes while driving to work I'll turn up the speakers so that I don't have to hear my own voice and sing the loudest I can with lyrics just for honoring God.

 Most of the time when someones mentions 'worship', or 'worship service' they're talking about the 15-20 minutes of the choir singing hymns before the preacher gets up to the podium and gives a sermon.

-Lyrics can be more than just lyrics.
+Lyrics can be more than just words on a page.
 Hymnals can become a foundation for your praising.
-I have to admit, sometimes I find myself just sing because everyone else is.
-It's easy to get in the motions and get distracted.
+I have to admit, sometimes I find myself just singing because everyone else is.
+It's easy to get in the motions and be distracted.
 But when we say the Lord's name and His grace with a voided meaning, isn't it the same as taking His name in vain?

 An act of worship can be anything you make it, as long as you're praising the Lord with a genuine spirit.